d1820/docker-wordpress/README.md

 # docker-wordpress

 This repo handles creating a local running docker instance that can be used as a staging environment for changes to PRODUCTION.
+THis is setup to keep SSL in play so you can edit pages and post with the editor.

 Why this repo?
 Cause this one actually works!! 😂